wolframowy/pf2eq_scrape/README.md

 To download input CSV go to [2e.aonprd.com/Equipment.aspx?All=true](https://2e.aonprd.com/Equipment.aspx?All=true) and go to bottom of the page.
 There change `Page size` to number greater or equal to number of all items (at time of writing it's > 2717) and hit `Change` button.
 After page reloads click the small page icon with csv written on it on either right bottom or right top of the table.

+After downloading please check the file for some minor corruptions which can happen.
+Useful regular expression is `\r\n^[^"]` which will catch all lines separated after item name.

 ## Licensing

 The code in this project is licensed under GNU GENERAL PUBLIC LICENSE license.